Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Ethernet_Brick.rst

    :align: center
    :target: ../../_images/Bricks/brick_esp32_ethernet_brickv.jpg

-ESP32 Ethernet Brick can only be configured by its webinterface.
+ESP32 Ethernet Brick can only be configured by its web interface.
 By Brick Viewer nothing can be configured.
 It is only intended to give access to the connected Bricklets.